shhhkun/TrashPando/README.md

 - [ ] Dashboard Implementation:
     - Documents/Pictures/Videos/Music
-        - Recursive scan of user directories
+        - Recursive scan of user directories (on worker threads)
         - Sum total size (GB) of each category
         - Display sum, and have option to view FileList
     - Other